hgamboa/nova-adv-inst/Labs/P3/P3_Protocol.md

 Remember to copy first, the scripts to the RPI.

+**Note:**
+If you intend to run Notebook scripts with plots, you will notice that all the matplotlib functions will give an error.
+The reason for that is the matplotlib is not yet installed in the RPI.
+To install it, open a shell and run the following commands:
+* `sudo apt-get install libatlas-base-dev`
+* `sudo pip3 install matplotlib`

 ## Goal 4 - Remote connect to the RPi

 Use the VNC Viewer in your laptop and use the following connection details: